 Yes!
 For the vast majority of print jobs we supply, the entire process is conducted via email.

 Enquires and estimate requests should be sent to: firstname.lastname@example.org .
-If you are happy with the estimate we supply, we will send you an artwork proof prior to printing.
-You are able to approve this via an online form.
+If you are happy with the estimate we supply, we will send you an artwork proof prior to printing and you are able to approve this via an online form…

 What file types do we prefer?